heathbioi/heathbioi.github.io/what-to-do-with-a-gene-list.md

 ![Gorilla!](/assets/img/gorilla.png)

 Gene ontology enrichment analysis and visualisation tool.
 Identifies and visualises enriched GO terms in ranked lists of genes.
 I have also made a quick [tutorial](gorilla.md).
-I have also made a quick video tutorial for this tool:
+I have also made a quick [video tutorial](https://cardiff.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=a74d5ae4-d4d3-4f55-a045-b0540081405f/) for this tool:
-<iframe src="https://cardiff.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=a74d5ae4-d4d3-4f55-a045-b0540081405f&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>

 ***